-(d) Name of individual(s) who will be responsible for hiring Joint Venture employees (e) Name of partner who will be responsible for the preparation of Joint Venture payrolls 11.
-CONT ROL AND STRUCTURE OF THE JOINT VENTURE Briefly describ e the manner in which the Joint Venture is structured and controlled.
-The undersigned warrants that he/she is duly authorised to sign this Joint Venture Disclosure Form and affirms that the foregoing statements are true and correct and include all material information necessary to identify and explain the terms and operations of the Joint Venture and the intended participation of each partner in the undertaking.
-The undersigned further covenants and agrees to provide the Employer with complete and accurate information regarding actual Joint Venture work and the payment therefore, and any proposed changes in any provisions of the Joint Venture agreement, and to permit the audit and examination of the books, records and files of the Joint Venture, or those of each partner relevant to the Joint Venture, by duly authorised representatives of the Employer.
-Signat ure Duly authorized to sign on behalf of Name Address
+(d) Name of individual(s) who will be responsible for hiring Joint Venture employees

+(e) Name of partner who will be responsible for the preparation of Joint Venture payrolls 11.
+CON TROL AND STRUCTURE OF THE JOINT VENTURE Briefly be the manner in which the Joint Venture is structured and controlled. and a ffirms to gned warrants that he/she is duly authorised to sign this Joint Venture Disclosure Form that the foregoing statements are true and correct and include all material information identify and explain the terms and operations of the Joint Venture and the intended of each partner in the undertaking. inform chang of the nation i jes in a books gned further covenants and agrees to provide the Employer with complete and accurate regarding actual Joint Venture work and the payment therefore, and any proposed any provisions of the Joint Venture agreement, and to permit the audit and examination, records and files of the Joint Venture, or those of each partner relevant to the Joint duly authorised representatives of the Employer.
+Signa ture Duly a authoriz zed to sign on behalf of Name) Addre ss